jenkinsci/kubernetes-plugin/README.md

 ## Running in Kubernetes (Google Container Engine)

-Assuming you created a kubernetes cluster named `jenkins`.
+Assuming you created a Kubernetes cluster named `jenkins` this is how to run both Jenkins and slaves there.

 Create a GCE disk named `kubernetes-jenkins` to store the data, and format it as ext4.
 Formatting is not needed in new versions of Kubernetes.